tmart234/TMTool/README.md

 - cvss.py (work in progress) - expiremental script for scoring threat IDs with CVSS

 Scripts for MS TMT generated .csv threat list files:
-- jira_issues.py - expiremental script to add generated threat list file to Jira Project as a set of issues.
+- jira_issues.py - expiremental script to add generated threat list to Jira Project as a set of issues.
+Also set priority level and description.
 See empty_creds.py accessing your JIRA

 Scripts for .htm report files:
 - fix_report_hyperlinks.py - This script will fix report hyperlinks that are broken since MS TMT encodes HTML entities within their generated report